-- 1. Name and address of the affiliate. - 2. [repealed]The name and title of the directors and officers, or persons performing similar functions, of the affiliate. - 3.
+- 1. Name and address of the affiliate. - 2.
+The name and title of the directors and officers, or persons performing similar functions, of the affiliate.[repealed] - 3.
 A description of the nature and extent of the contractual and other agreements with the exchange and quotation and trade reporting system, and the roles and responsibilities of the affiliate under the arrangement. - 4.
-A copy of each material contract relating to any outsourced functions or other material relationships. - 5. [repealed]Copies_of_constating_documents(including_corporate__by-laws), shareholder agreements, partnership agreements and other similar documents. - 6. [repealed]For the latest financial year of the affiliated entity, financial statements, which may be unaudited, propared in accordance with

-Canadian GAAP applicable to publicly accountable enterprises or

-Canadian GAAP applicable to private enterprises, or
+A copy of each material contract relating to any outsourced functions or other material relationships.

+- 5. Copies of constating documents (including corporate by-laws), shareholder agreements, partnership agreements and other similar documents.[repealed] - 6.
+For the latest financial year of the affiliated entity, financial statements, which may be unaudited, prepared in accordance with a.
+Canadian GAAP applicable to publicly accountable enterprises or b.
+Canadian GAAP applicable to private enterprises, or c.
 IFRS.

 Where the affiliated entity is incorporated or organized under the laws of a foreign jurisdiction, such financial statements may also be prepared in accordance with a.
-U.S. GAAP or accounting principles of a designated foreign jurisdiction as defined under National Instrument 52-107 Accoptable Accounting Principles and Auditing Standards.
+U.S. GAAP or b. accounting principles of a designated foreign jurisdiction as defined under National Instrument 52-107 Acceptable Accounting Principles and Auditing Standards.[repealed]